navya-dhawde/Quiz-App/README.md

 ## Screenshots
 ### HomePage
 ![Screenshot 1](./public/img1.png)
-*This is the first screenshot showing the main dashboard.
-Here is where all the tasks are listed and we have also included a dummy button to add any new task.*
+*This is the first screenshot showing the Start Screen.
+Here is where we can start the quiz*

 ### Add Task
 ![Screenshot 2](./public/img2.png)
-*This screenshot shows the interface where we can add a new task to our to-do list.*
+*This screenshot shows the interface where we can select an option and navigate to the next question.*

 ### Edit Task
 ![Screenshot 3](./public/img3.png)
-*Here is a screenshot of the interface where we can edit an existing task from our to-do list.*
+*Here is a screenshot of the interface where our final score is displayed after submission and we also have the option to restart the quiz.*

 ## Assumptions

 - **Fetching Data**: The quiz data is fetched from a predefined API.
 - **Answer Selection**: Users can select only one answer per question.
-- **Answer Validation**: Selected answers are visually highlighted as correct or incorrect.
 - **Navigation**: Users manually move to the next question using a "Next" button after selection.
 - **Score Calculation**: The score is updated in real time based on correct answers.